DexiangZhang/RadioShack-2.0-Demo-Web-App/README.md

 - subtask: create a form group that allows users to type all the information of the product
 - subtask: when the user clicks the `Submit` button, the data will transfer to the backend and the backend will update the data into the existing product table
+- [x] subtask: create API to store new product data into the exisiting product table in database
 ---

 ### Goal-11: As a seller, I want to update the status of user's orders so that user can track their product